zuthedan/ft/de/btu/sst/evs/blatt2/README.md

 ## Clone the project to your local machine

 Go [the project's root folder](https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen/) and copy git project URL (linked [here](https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen.git)).
 Open a git client and clone that URL to your machine.
-If you use the command line interface (cli) navigate to your workspace or the space where you want the code to be and type the folliwing:
+If you use the command line interface (CLI) navigate to your workspace or the location where you want the code to be and type the following:

 * `git clone https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen.git`

 This will clone the project into your local workspace.
-If you want to checkout the whole project into an IDE only refer to the repository URL:
+If you want to check out the whole project into an IDE only refer to the repository URL:

 * `https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen.git`